PDLT-University-of-York/test-split-site/docs/ultra/site-design-principles.md

     Open all principles
 </button>

-??? essential "1.1 Essential: Module overview and learning outcomes are easy to find."
+??? essential "1.1 Essential: Module orientation information and learning outcomes are easy to find."

     - Link to the relevant [Module Catalogue](https://www.york.ac.uk/students/studying/manage/programmes/module-catalogue/module)  page for students to access key module information and learning outcomes.
 This link automatically provides up-to-date information each year.
-    - Provide an overview of the module and/or the syllabus.
+    - Provide an overview of the module.
 This could be a short introduction video from the module leader and/or a text summary.
     - Placeholders for this information are provided in site templates.

 ??? essential "1.2 Essential: Provide details of specialist software or equipment required."

     - Required: the name of the software, how to download it and/or which university computers it is available on, where to get help with the software.
-    - If available: accessibility information, compatible Operating Systems
+    - If available: accessibility information, compatible Operating Systems.
     - A placeholder for this information is provided in site templates.

 ??? essential "1.3 Essential: Provide module staff details and communication expectations."